convelio/-third-party-widget-public/README.md

 ### <a name="global"></a>Global settings

-The `publicApiKey` and `pickupAddress` settings may be declared only once when your app initializes or for instance in the initial CVOQW loading script : **step 1** would then becomes
+The `publicApiKey`, `companyName` and `pickupAddress` settings may be declared only once when your app initializes or for instance in the initial CVOQW loading script : **step 1** would then becomes

 ```
 <script>